 VR is one of the fasting growing aspects of the adult industry.
-Where it will go in the future is anybody’s guess (although next month we will talk to some experts to find out.
+Where it will go in the future is anybody’s guess.
 Here are some interesting VR entries, many of which will soon be available (or as we say in the computer technology reviewing trade RSN- real soon now).

 We have seen a lot of VR movies, but much less about VR adult games.
 That may have something to do with just how complex creating VR games is.
 You have to create 360 degree worlds, which is something game developers know how to do well, but it is often for games with budgets that exceed those of a lot of major movies.